ballerina-platform/ballerina-dev-website/spec/spec.md

 ### Specification versioning convention

-From the start of 2019, Ballerina  specifications are versioned chronologically using the convention `20XYRn`, where `XY` is the 2-digit year (e.g., 19), `R` stands for "Release", and `n` is the release number for that year.
+From the start of 2019, Ballerina  specifications are versioned chronologically using the convention `20XYRn`, where `XY` is the 2-digit year (e.g., 19), `R` stands for "Release" and `n` is the release number for that year.
 Prior to 2019, a semver versioning scheme was used.
 However, that approach was abandoned when the language specification reached 0.980.

 ## Language specifications